8 Best HR Software for Small Business in 2026

 Shifton is workforce management software built for small businesses whose HR work is mostly operational – retail, hospitality, clinics, call centers, cleaning, and field crews.
 It is not a traditional HRIS with benefits brokerage, and it does not pretend to be.
 Instead it nails the HR tasks that actually consume an hourly manager’s week: building the schedule, tracking time and attendance, handling time-off requests, and feeding accurate hours into payroll.

 The pricing model is what makes it work as small business HR software.
-Core scheduling is free for up to 10 users, and every other capability – time tracking with GPS clock-in, payroll reporting, task management, location control, and workforce analytics – is a separate module at roughly $1 per user per month.
+Core scheduling is free for up to 10 users, and every other capability – time tracking with GPS clock-in, payroll reporting, task management, location control, and workforce analytics – is a separate module from about $0.50 per user per month.
 A 15-person cafe pays only for the pieces it uses, with no enterprise tier to buy into first.
 Employee records, roles, and contact details live in one dashboard, and staff self-serve shift swaps and time-off from the mobile app.

 Key features:

-• Employee records, roles, and contact data in one place
+- Employee records and contact data by role in one place

 Pricing: Free for up to 10 users (core scheduling).
-Add-on modules from about $1/user/month each; 30-day free trial on paid modules; annual billing saves 20%.
+Add-on modules from about $0.50/user/month each; 30-day free trial on paid modules; annual billing saves 20%.

 Best for: Hourly and shift-based small businesses that need the operational side of HR – scheduling, attendance, and payroll accuracy – without paying for a full HRIS they would barely touch.